No matter whether you are Big or Small, the world is full of rules.

 Come and watch as they create a world full of joy and chaos, where objects come to life and everything is possible.

 Big Up! is perfect for Little people who want to be Big, and Big people who … just might have forgotten how to play.

-We are delighted to be collaborating with 20 Stories High once more with Big Up!, which has been developed through research with young adult parents, young carers and their 3 to 6 year old children from working class and culturally diverse backgrounds.
-Activities at each venue will include interactive family workshops, mash up cabaret evenings for young adults and educational workshops in children’s centres.
+The show is a collaboration with 20 Stories High, which was developed through research with young adult parents, young carers and their 3 to 6 year old children from working class and culturally diverse backgrounds.

-We are thrilled to have been awarded a Strategic Touring Grant from Arts Council England for the production.
+We are thrilled that the 2019 tour was awarded a Strategic Touring Grant from Arts Council England.

 Clarke Joseph Edwards is an actor/puppeteer and has been working in the industry for 4 years since graduating from The Royal Central School of Speech and Drama.
 Clarke has been fortunate enough to perform in an array of exotic places; Saudi Arabia being most recent on his list.

 Clarke has an improv-comedy troupe which he and a few of his friends set up and do in their spare time.

 This will be Clarke's second Theatre-Rites show having previously worked on Bank On It in 2013 and is very excited to be working with the company again on Big Up!

 Dorcas Sebuyange is a Congolese Creative Artist based in Liverpool.
 She specialises in drama, music, poetry and dance.
 She started acting at 15 and has trained with 20 Stories High, Frantic Assembly, PurpleCoat Productions and Collective Encounters.
 She graduated with a Higher National Certificate in Acting at the City of Liverpool College.